xenit-eu/care4alf/monitoring-docs.md

 ### Metrics

 Below is a list of all the metrics in Care4Alf at the time of writing.
 This document contains the cron expression and key for each of them.
 The key is the name of the metric on the [care4alf/#/monitoring](http://localhost:8080/alfresco/s/xenit/care4alf/#/monitoring) page.
-The cron expression determines how often each metric runs (note that they use the [Quartz syntax](http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger), which contains a seconds field, as opposed to the Unix syntax).
+The cron expression determines how often each metric runs.

 In addition to the keys mentioned below, the monitoring page also contains a number of `metric.<metricname>.timing` keys, which display the performance of each metric.

+The cron setting for each metric can be reconfigured in `alfresco-global.properties`.
+The name for this property is `c4a.monitoring.<metricname>.cron` where `<metricname>` is the lowercased version of the classname, minus the "metric" suffix.
+Note that they use a slightly different syntax from Unix cron.
+The cron expression we use has 6 fields: *second, minute, hour day, month,* and *weekday*.
+The first five use an asterisk (\*) as a wildcard, the weekday uses a question mark (?) when the weekday doesn't matter.
+For more info, see the page on [Quartz syntax](http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger).

+For instance, if we want to use `alfresco-global.properties` to make DocumentTypesMetric run every day at 5 in the morning, the configuration line would look like this:

+`c4a.monitoring.documenttypes.cron=0 0 5 * * ?`

 ####ActiveSessionsMetric